By Dr. Kenneth Christiansen, November, 2022. Updated July 2023.

 In this short article we have acknowledged two very different stories about antiracism.
 One says all white people, and only white people are racist.
 Antiracism is a process of purifying the white soul.
 The other story locates racism in the policies and laws of our communities.
 Antiracism is challenging and changing those policies and laws.
 The first is passive, the second very active.
 The first separates people between guilty and innocent based on race.
 The second unites people across lines of race, age and gender in a common challenge to bring greater justice into the world.

 We need to share the second story with our UU siblings who are convinced that the first story is the only way.
-The fate of the Seven Principles is at stake.
+The fate of UU religion is at stake.